FraserR1188/plant-plates/README.md

 - The footer is present through the website and stays the same with the social media icons.

 ### Modal Messages

+- I felt like the modal messages were a nice interactive touch to the website.
+This was instant gratification of knowing when the user has logged out or logged in.
+As mentioned below the message only lasts 2 seconds so it shouldn't interfer with the users fluidity of going through the website.

 ![Logged In Modal](plantplates/static/images/README/logged-in-modal.png)